pranaysahith/k8-traffic-generator/docs/Win10.md

 & minikube -p minikube docker-env | Invoke-Expression
 ```
 ### Noticed flaws
 In some cases, Minikube fails to download container images from the Docker hub.
 The downloads start but then get frozen.
 This usually causes failure of deployments in minikube.
-The easiest way found to get around this is to restart minikube, switch on minikube docker environment, and pull the corresponding image there.
+A workaround for this is to switch on the minikube docker environment, and pull the corresponding image there.
 ## ELK
 The most trivial way to deploy ELK in local Minikube setup is with the following manifest (elk.yaml):
 ```